PMelia07/PaperBoard/README.md

 ##Changelog
-Latest version changelog can be easily found [here](https://github.com/jahirfiquitiva/PaperBoard/releases/latest). version changelog can be easily found [here](https://github.com/jahirfiquitiva/PaperBoard/releases/latest).
+Latest version changelog can be easily found [here](https://github.com/jahirfiquitiva/PaperBoard/releases/latest).
+The full changelog can be found [here](https://github.com/jahirfiquitiva/PaperBoard/releases).

 #How to Implement